rontarrant/gtkDcoding/docs/_posts/2019-04-16-0027-mnemonic-shortcut-key.md

 ---
-title: 0027 – Menus II - Mnemonics (Shortcut Keys)
+title: "0027: Menus II - Mnemonics (Shortcut Keys)"
 topic: menu
 layout: post
 description: How to do set up keyboard shortcuts for GTK MenuItems - a D language tutorial.